The Bankrate promise

 Pay extra when you can

 Paying any extra money towards your personal loan when you can will help you pay off your debt faster.
 Additionally, paying off the loan early means you won’t pay as much interest and the loan will cost you less — as long as there aren’t any prepayment fees.
-Here are a few ways to contribute extra money towards your loan.

 Add money to your monthly payment